Code-Institute-Submissions/bloobsky-Milestone2-2/README.md

 # Version Control
 This Project uses Semantic Versioning (https://semver.org/)<br>

+->0.0.20 -- Added functionality to add any room from the panel<br>
 ->0.0.19 -- Added the ability to remove any room from the panel<br>
 ->0.0.18 -- Added more UX user stories<br>
 ->0.0.17 -- Simplified jQuery toggling lights in rooms<br>